sameldacamel/Voter-Reg.-Checker/README.md

 -Requires no key imput.
 -Requires parse as well as a cashe.
 -Find a way to make sure it is the right person?

+Way to download HTML code: http://curl.haxx.se/libcurl/c/simple.html What does it return?
+Where does it return it to?
+Is it in the format of an HTML file or is it just a text doc?